Here are all the winners from the Grammys 2022 – rolling list

 Jon Batiste, composer (Jon Batiste) – ‘Batiste: Movement 11’

-Caroline Shaw, composer (Dawn Upshaw, Gilbert Kalish & Sō Percussion) – ‘Shaw: Narrow Sea’
+Caroline Shaw, composer (Dawn Upshaw, Gilbert Kalish & Sō Percussion) – ‘Shaw: Narrow Sea’ – winner

 Best Music Video